gravitational/teleport/rfd/0166-tpm-joining.md

 - A TPM offered to a VM by the hypervisor, which may or may not be backed by a physical TPM.
 Some implementations use a physical TPM available to the hypervisor to secure the vTPMs available to the VMs.
-- A TPM offered to containers running ona a host, which may or may not be backed by a physical TPM.
+- A TPM offered to containers running on a host, which may or may not be backed by a physical TPM.
 Some implementations use a physical TPM available to the host to secure the vTPMs available to the VMs.